maielmaghraby/pdsnd_github/README.md

 28/10/2019

 ### Project Title
-Explore US Bike share Data
+Explore US bikeshare Data

 ### Description
-Describe what your project is about and what it does
+It helps the user to explore and analyze the data of the US bikeshare in 3 different states.

 ### Files used
-Include the files used
+The files used are:
+chicago.csv
+new_york_city.csv
+washington.csv
+bikeshare.py

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.